MicrosoftDocs/visualstudio-docs/subscriptions/vs-pluralsight.md

 1. That's it!
 You're now ready to start learning with thousands of Pluralsight courses!

 ## Status of your Pluralsight subscription
+After you activate your Pluralsight benefit, the appearance of the tile in the Visual Studio subscriptions portal will change to help you track the status of your subscription.

+### While your subscription is active
-After you activate your Pluralsight benefit, the appearance of the tile in the Visual Studio subscriptions portal will change.
-Instead of the "Activate" button, you'll now see a small circle button that, if clicked, will take you directly to the Pluralsight portal so you can sign in and continue with your training.
+Instead of the "Activate" button, you'll now see a small circular button that, if clicked, will take you directly to the Pluralsight portal so you can sign in and continue with your training.

 Under the Pluralsight title at the top of the tile, you'll see text displaying how much time is remaining on your Pluralsight subscription.
 When your subscription is within 60 days of expiring, the text will switch to displaying the number of days remaining rather than months.